RayneDuarte/EAC/EAC/HUFF/readme.md

 ---------------------------------------------------------------------
-Example of usage to compress a file using the HUFF compression: ea_compression_tool.exe -c HUFF infile outfile
+Example of usage to compress a file using the HUFF compression: ea_compression_tool.exe -c -0 HUFF infile outfile

-Compress using the HUFF compression the infile data and save the compressed data to outfile
+Compress using the HUFF compression the infile data and save the compressed data to outfile.
+The -0 compress the data with the HUFF variant used on NFS Most Wanted and NFS Carbon games.

 ---------------------------------------------------------------------
 Example of usage to compress a file using the JDLZ compression: